ON THIS PAGE: You will learn about the different ways doctors use to treat men with prostate cancer. To see other pages, use the menu.

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including where the recurrence is located.
 The cancer may come back in the prostate (called a local recurrence), in the tissues or lymph nodes near the prostate (a regional recurrence), or in another part of the body, such as the bones, lungs, or liver (a distant or metastatic recurrence).
 Sometimes the doctor cannot find a tumor even though the PSA level has increased.
 This is known as a PSA-only recurrence.

 After testing is done, you and your doctor will talk about your treatment options.
-The choice of treatment plan is based on the type of recurrence and the treatment(s) you have already received, and may include the treatments described above, such as radiation therapy, prostatectomy for men initially treated with radiation therapy, or ADT.
+The choice of treatment plan is based on the type of recurrence and the treatment(s) you have already received, and may include the treatments described above, such as radiation therapy, prostatectomy for men first treated with radiation therapy, or ADT.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
 Palliative care usually includes pain medication, external-beam radiation therapy, brachytherapy with strontium or samarium, or other treatments to reduce bone pain.
 See above for more information.